Neurotechnology-at-ETH-Zurich/siRNA_Design/README.md

   - [Evaluating BLAST results](#evaluate)

 <a name="notes"></a>
-* *General notes on usage* *:
+**General notes on usage**:
 - We are designing 21nt siRNA sequences (19nt + 2nt TT overhangs).
-- There are 2 requirements the mRNA sequence you provide as input should satisfy: (a) needs to begin at start codon to ensure proper scoring of parameter 4 (for explanation see step 2), (b) needs to exclude introns which allows us to skip parameter 5 (for explanation see step 2)
+- There are 2 requirements which the mRNA sequence you provide as input should satisfy; the need for these will become clear in step 2, where the individual scoring parameters are explained. (a) needs to begin at start codon to ensure proper scoring of parameter 4; (b) needs to exclude introns which allows us to skip parameter 5.

 <a name="step1"></a>
 ### Step 1: Automate siRNA candidate discovery